 The sacral spine refers to the five fused vertebrae (S1–S5) at the end of the spinal column.
 Basically, the sacral spine is located behind the pelvis, between the hip bones and connects the spinal column to the pelvis.
 This general area is sometimes referred to as the lumbosacral spine.

-The top sacral vertebra (S-1) connects to the last lumbar vertebra (L-5 or L-6) and the lowest sacral vertebra (S-5) connects to the coccyx, or tailbone.
-The first vertebra of the sacral spine, S-1, is one of the most common vertebrae susceptible to injuries like a pinched nerve, bulging disc, or herniated disc.
+The top sacral vertebra (S1) connects to the last lumbar vertebra (L5 or L6), and the lowest sacral vertebra (S5) connects to the coccyx, or tailbone.
+The first vertebra of the sacral spine, S1, is one of the most common vertebrae susceptible to conditions like a pinched nerve from a bone spur or a herniated disc.

-Because the sacral spine bears so many of the body’s movements, like twisting, bending, lifting, and stretching, it is especially vulnerable to painful problems.
-One major nerve that resides in this lumbosacral region (specifically L-4 through S-3) is the sciatic nerve, the longest nerve in the entire body, which controls motor and sensory functions in the lower body.
+Because the sacral spine bears so many of the body’s movements, like twisting, bending, lifting and stretching, it is especially vulnerable to painful problems.
+One major nerve that runs through the lumbosacral region (specifically L4 through S3) is the long sciatic nerve, which sends motor and sensory information to the lower body.
 When this nerve becomes constricted, the radiating pain that is felt is referred to as sciatica.
-Sciatica can affect the buttocks, thighs, calves, and toes.
+Sciatica can affect the buttocks, thighs, calves and toes.